doums/apekey/README.md

 Apekey reads your `xmonad.hs` config and looks for comments with special formats.
-Based on these comments, apekey will parse and generate the keymap, to display it in a dedicated window.
+Based on these comments, apekey will parse and generate the keymap, and will render it in a dedicated window.

 ##### `-- # [Title]`